Full-Stack-SysOps/ClinicalsProjectApp/README.md

-This is a Django Project build on MVC architecture.
+This is a Django Project build on MVT architecture.
 The clinical app stores and displays patient data which can be updated.